Page 2 The project begins

 All parts ( tube bends and sheet metal) had mill scale removed with acid, as discussed later.

 Work on the intake runners started with cutting short pieces of straight tubing with a 13 degree angle, then a 37 degree angle of a pipe bend.
-Of course doing this cutting free hand with a simple jig, the angles not very accurate.
+Of course doing this cutting free hand with an angle grinder using a simple jig, the result is not very accurate.

-B. Then they were welded to make 12 equal length runners.
+B. Lastly they were again paired with a third part and welded to make 12 equal length runners.

 C. All 24 welds were ground off, and the insides were smoothed with a small grinder with a rotating file.

 Checking for clearance for the intake bolts under the plenum floor.
-This will be enough, but the intake will be very tall.
+This will work, but the intake will be very tall.

 The intake off the engine to tack the intake runners to the flanges.